I actually travel the country full-time in an RV! So, I'm located everywhere. Maybe I'm located right where you are, or I will be after you ask. ;)

 As much as I love videography and wish I had that talent and highly respect those who do, I don’t.
 Seriously, not at all.

 My goal is for my clients to have a fun, personalized experience that culminates in images with a classic and timeless style.

 Each session includes digital images with a print release so you may print to your hearts content.
 I can also provide professional prints, canvases, and albums.

 My packages start at $2500 for 6 hours of wedding day coverage.
 Contact me if you’re interested in learning more. :)

 I’m what’s known as a lifestyle photographer.
 That label can be confusing, so I’ll explain.
 My goal is to capture real moments full of joy, happy tears, etc. This would be documentary photography during a wedding ceremony and reception because I’ll capture moments as they occur.
-During portrait sessions with your love, your family, or your infant, however, I’ll help direct you into these beautiful moments.
+During portrait sessions, however, I’ll help direct you into these beautiful moments.
 This occasional direction, which for me is often in the form of how to make your partner laugh, is what is given the label “lifestyle”.

 The enemy of art is the absence of limitations. —Orson Welles

 Like Welles and many others, I believe that limitations are a launchpad for creativity.
 While I have backups in case of malfunction and bring a variety of lenses, I know what to use during each portion of a portrait session and a wedding day.
 Knowing that, I keep only what I need on my person.
 This allows me to focus more on the moments happening in front of me rather than copious amounts of gear.